hacken-in/hacken-in/README.md

 Pow is a really comfortable way to run the application on your machine.
 You can learn everything about it [here](http://pow.cx).

-### Guard

-If you are in the project directory, you can start Guard with `guard`.
-This will offer you the following comfortable features:

-* **Pow:** Pow will get restarted automatically when necessary.
-* **Bundler:** Bundler will run, when the Gemfile changes server running
-* **Specs:** If you make changes to a spec or an application file, the according spec will be run and you will get feedback.

 ## Testing

 [Hacken.in](http://hacken.in) is developed in a test-driven way using Rspec and